This chapter describes how to manage your client controllers through Operations Center.

 cacert file should have file system read permission granted to the operating system user running the Jenkins JVM.

-To access a Client Master’s configuration:
+To access a client controller’s configuration:

 Selecting the Advanced button opens the Delay before notification field, which allows you to specify the number of minutes (a value between 1 and 60) between notifications.